6 Types of Nonprofit Web Design and When to Use Them

 1. Single-page layout

 These websites are exactly what they sound like — they use just one page to convey all of their information.
-The page can be as long as needed and be divided into sections to contain all of the information and resources included on the site, so users can simply scroll through the page without clicking through to any other pages.
+The page can be as long as needed and can be divided into sections to contain all the information and resources needed on the site, so users can simply scroll through the page without clicking through to any other pages.
 These pages appear very clean and simple and are easy to create.

 Consider this type of web design for your nonprofit if: